 The more welcoming I can help to make paddlesport to everyone, the more friendships there are to be formed!– Amy

-I got into the sport through local clubs and am now the President of the University of Kent Canoe Club.
+I got into the sport through local clubs and am now the President of the University of Kent Canoe Club and I coach at Seapoint Canoe and Kayak Centre.
 I now want to pass on all the time and effort my coaches in previous clubs have spent with me by offering up my experience and support to all newcomers, regardless of gender and acting as a peer and role model to female newcomers to the sport.

 I’ve been paddling for about 8 years and have got to know several inspirational female paddlers over this time.
 However the vast majority of people who have shaped my paddling career have been male.
 Whilst this is not a problem, I feel as though young women like myself would progress more quickly and become a stronger part of the paddling community if female instructors and role models were celebrated equally.